 Voice Carry-Over (VCO) allows a user who is deaf or hard of hearing to speak directly to the other person on their call.
 When the other person speaks, a Virginia Relay Communication Assistant (CA) types everything for the VCO user to read on his or her text display.

-Hearing Carry-Over (HCO) allows people with significant difficulty speaking to call anyone who has a standard telephone - and vice versa.
-During an HCO call, the person who has difficulty speaking types his or her side of the conversation on a TTY or similar device and the Virginia Relay Communications Assistant (CA) voices the typed words to the other person.
-When the other person speaks, the HCO user listens directly to what is being said.
+Hearing Carry-Over (HCO) allows people with significant difficulty speaking to call anyone (standard telephone or Videophone user) and vice versa.
+During an HCO call, the person who has difficulty speaking types his or her side of the conversation on a TTY or similar device and the Virginia Relay Communication Assistant (CA) voices the typed words to the other person.
+When the other person responds, the HCO user listens directly to what is being said.

-Speech-To-Speech (STS) is for people with mild to moderate speech disabilities who can hear clearly over the phone.
-During an STS call, a specially trained Virginia Relay CA listens to everything the STS user says and re-voices it verbatim to the other party.
+Speech-to-Speech (STS) is for people with mild to moderate difficulty speaking who can hear clearly over the phone.
+During an STS call, a specially trained Virginia Relay Communication Assistant (CA) listens to everything the STS user says and re-voices it verbatim to the other party.
 When the other person responds, the STS user listens directly to what is said.
-STS with Video Assist is also available with a SKYPE account.
+Visually Assisted STS is also available with a Skype account.

 All of our Relay Features are also available in Spanish.
 Spanish-to-Spanish and Spanish-to-English options are available for in-state calls only.

 Standard telephone users can place and receive calls to Relay users through Virginia Relay by dialing 7-1-1 and providing the phone number of the Relay user they are trying to reach.

 Remote Conference Captioning (RCC) allows people who have difficulty hearing what’s said during conference calls to have a clearer understanding of the conversation and participate in the call more effectively.